ltdrdata/ComfyUI-Manager/README.md

 * Prevent the installation of specific pip packages
   * List the package names one per line in the `pip_blacklist.list` file.

+* Automatically Restoring pip Installation
+ * If you list pip spec requirements in `pip_auto_fix.list`, similar to `requirements.txt`, it will automatically restore the specified versions when starting ComfyUI or when versions get mismatched during various custom node installations.
+ * `--index-url` can be used.

 * Use `aria2` as downloader
   * [howto](docs/en/use_aria2.md)